aroberge/friendly/docs/source/syntax_tracebacks_en.rst

        2:
     -->3: if True
                  ^
-       My best guess: you wrote an if statement but forgot to add a colon ':' at the end
+       My best guess: you wrote a statement beginning with 'if' but forgot to add a colon ':' at the end

 SyntaxError - Missing colon 2